bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 </feed>
 ~~~~

-### Unidentified to personal account
+### Unidentified to user identity

 This section shows the HTTP traces of transactions between a RadioTAG
 receiver (e.g. a radio) and a RadioTAG service.
 It covers the scenario
 where the RadioTAG service permits *unidentified* tagging upgradeable
-to *personal account* tagging, i.e. it provides a response to an
+to *user* account tagging, i.e. it provides a response to an
-unauthorized receiver but does not store tags until the receiver has been
+unauthorized receiver but does not store tags until the receiver has
-paired with a user account.
+been paired with a user account.

 Here we deal only with the differences between this scenario and the
-unpaired-to-paired scenario above.
+receiver-to-user scenario above.
 Please refer to that document for
 more information.

 #### Press Tag

 The user presses the `Tag` button.
 Note that the request is exactly the
-same as in the unpaired case above.
+same as in the receiver case above.

 ##### Request